La Rumorosa Baja California

 6. Always have cash

-Many small restaurants in La Rumorosa accept only cash, so always have Mexican Pesos in your wallet.
+Many small restaurants and stores along this highway accept only cash, so always have Mexican Pesos in your wallet.

 7. Be prepared to pay for toll

-Mexican Highway 2 is a toll road, which means you will need to pay it to be able to continue the drive.
-Payments for Mexican toll roads are always done in cash.
+Baja’s Highway 2 is a toll road, which means you will need to pay it to be able to continue the drive.
+You need to pay for toll roads in Mexico in cash.

 8. Have plenty of water in your car